31st Yartzeit of Dr. A Seligson OBM: The Rebbe’s Physician

-Chof Hey Shvat marks the 24th Yohrtzeit of Dr. Avrohom Abba Seligson, who was known as the Rebbes physician.
-Dr. Seligson was born in Cracow, Poland and is a fourth generation decedent of the Alter Rebbe.
+Chof Hey Shvat marks the 31st Yahrtzeit of Dr. Avrohom Abba Seligson, who was known as the Rebbes physician.
+Dr. Seligson was born in Krakow, Poland and is a fourth generation decedent of the Alter Rebbe.
 In honor of his Yohrtzeit we are publishing a brief biography along with a collection of precious stories about him and the Rebbe.

-Dr. Avrohom Abba Seligson was born in Cracow, Poland in 1907.
-His father, Reb Michoel Aharon, was a fourth generation descendent of the Alter Rebbe, and his mother, Chaya Rochel, stemmed from a lineage of illustrious rabbis.
-Rabbi Michoel was the only Lubavitcher Chossid in Cracow at that time, and his home served as a center for shiurim in Chassidus and chassidishe farbrengens.
+Dr. Avrohom Abba Seligson was born in Krakow, Poland in 1907.
+His father, Reb Michoel Aharon, was a fourth generation descendant of the Alter Rebbe, and his mother, Chaya Rochel, stemmed from a lineage of illustrious rabbis.
+Rabbi Michoel was the only Lubavitcher Chossid in Krakow at that time, and his home served as a center for shiurim in Chassidus and chassidishe farbrengens.

 Following in the footsteps of his maternal uncles, the young Reb Avrohom studied medicine at universities in Vilna and Strasberg.
 After graduating he became a physician specializing in internal medicine.
 In the course of his pioneering research with endocrine glands, Dr. Seligson corresponded regularly with Professor Harvey Cushing, the Sterling Professor of Neurology at the School of Medicine at Yale University and a leading neurologist at the time, who took a keen interest in Dr. Seligson’s findings.